seL4/docs/projects/sel4test/index.md

 ninja
 ```

-Executing the following commands will run Qemu and point it towards the image we
+Executing the following commands will run QEMU and point it towards the image we
 just built:

 ```bash